Ed White (American football): Professional career

-White began his professional football career with the Minnesota Vikings after being selected in the second round of the 1969 AFL/NFL draft.
-The Vikings moved him to offensive guard.
-In his rookie season in 1969, they scored more points than any NFL or American Football League (AFL) team.
-He to have played in all four Vikings Super Bowl appearances between 1969 and 1976.
+White began his professional football career with the Minnesota Vikings after being selected in the second round of the 1969 NFL/AFL draft.
+The Vikings moved him to offensive guard, joining a line that included Mick Tingelhoff, Ron Yary, and Grady Alderman.
+In White's rookie season in 1969, Minnesota scored more points than any NFL or American Football League (AFL) team.
+He is one of eight players to have played in all four Vikings Super Bowl appearances, all losses, between 1969 and 1976.
 Minnesota qualified for the playoffs in eight of his nine seasons with the team, and he was named to three Pro Bowls.